BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

     <li>
         <b>What "human nature" is</b><br/>
         <p>
-            Has anyone tried to fully solve this?
-"Here's human nature.
-It's a 25,000-page book".
-The connectome of the human brain is finite.
-The analogous discovery and synthesis for calculus happened about 350 years ago and hasn't changed since.
-It was a point of pride for my high school calculus teacher that what he was teaching was timeless and complete.
         </p>
     </li>
     <li>
         <b>How to make people be good</b><br/>
         <p>Fixing classism, solipsism, the abuse of power, etc.<br/>
-        Mountains of effort over the millennia.
+        Much effort over the millennia.
 Countless moral systems, with only partial success.</p>
     </li>
     <li>
         <b>The Watchmaker Problem</b><br/>